IronTony/react-native-redux-toolkit-starter-app/README.md

 The use of Typescript in the project is not mandatory.
 You can just write all your code using plain Javascript.
 Our hint is to create all files as below:
- - files with logic and Views with tsx extension
+ - files with logic and Views with `tsx` extension
- - files with Stylesheet and others with ts extension
+ - files with Stylesheet and others with `ts` extension

+To enable full Typescript checks, just open the `tsconfig.json` file and chage as below:
+`"noImplicitAny": true, // set to true to be explicit and declare all types now` `"strict": true,  // enable it to use fully Typescript set of invasive rules`

 *REMEMBER: the entry point file in the root of the project MUST be index.js*